Check out our Frequently Asked Questions below for more information about flying with Black Hills Balloons!

-Because we want every opportunity to get you in the air, we recommend you provide a back up date when securing your reservation.
-Choosing a day early in your Black Hills visit, will allow flexibility IF weather does not cooperate on your scheduled day.
-If weather forces us to cancel your flight and you are not able to re-book, your flight will be fully refundable.
+Because we want every opportunity to get you in the air, we recommend you provide a backup date when securing your reservation.
+Choosing a day early in your Black Hills visit will allow flexibility IF the weather does not cooperate on your scheduled day.
+If the weather forces us to cancel your flight and you are not able to re-book, your flight will be fully refundable.

 How safe is it?

 Safety is our highest priority.
-It’s so important in fact, we dedicated a full page to answering this question.
+It’s so important in fact, we dedicated a full page to answer this question.
 Please visit SAFETY for more information.
-Black Hills Balloons is one of the most established, safety focused balloon companies in the United States.
+Black Hills Balloons is one of the most established, safety-focused balloon companies in the United States.
 We have been making memories for 35 years and hope to continue the tradition for 30 more!

 What other aspects of ballooning are you involved in?

 In addition to flying Summer flights for visitors and locals in the Black Hills area, our pilots are heavily involved in training new balloon pilots.
-We believe the success of the sport begins with new, well trained pilots; actively taking on students, in-flight training and organizing an annual safety seminar for pilots and crew.
+We believe the success of the sport begins with new, well-trained pilots; actively taking on students, in-flight training, and organizing an annual safety seminar for surrounding pilots and crew.
 We can state proudly that we have participated in training nearly all the pilots in the immediate area, believing that training and continued education is important to our sport.

 Additionally, BHB owners Keely and Damien are FAA certified repairmen under Prairie Sky Inc, providing maintenance and annual inspections to registered balloons across the state.
 If you are a balloon pilot looking for a repair station, please give us a call.
 We’re happy to assist.